jessepav/lacygoill-wiki-backup/markdown/syntax.md

 are equivalent.

-The implicit  link name shortcut  allows you  to omit the  name of the  link, in which case the link text itself is used as the name.
+The implicit  link name shortcut lets  you omit the  name of the link,  in which case the link text itself is used as the name.
 Just use an empty set of square brackets.
 E.g., to  link the word  “Google” to the google.com  web site, you  could simply
 write: